anshtyagi14/ec2nginxlbcloudwatch/README.md

 4. Name it `alb-sg` and provide a description as 'ALB Security Group'.
 5. In the 'Inbound rules' tab:
 	- Click ‘Add rule’.
-	- Choose `HTTP` for Type and set the source to `0.0.0.0/0`.
+	- Choose 'HTTP' for Type and set the source to '0.0.0.0/0'.
 This means the ALB will accept HTTP traffic from anywhere.
 6. Click ‘Create security group’.

 ### b.
 EC2 Security Group: